Victor Clough Rambo: Focus on eye care

 Over time, Rambo noticed that blindness was a major problem in the region.
 Rambo was aware that for many years, people in the region had relied on "couchers," men who traveled with broken razor blades and performed relatively painless eye surgeries on partially blind patients.
 They would make an incision in the cornea and push the hardened lens back into the vitreous, restoring sight for the patient.
 However, 97% of patients lost use of the eye within months after surgery, and although couching was outlawed by the government, many people still consulted couchers for surgery.

 Rambo started performing cataract operations after successfully removing two cataracts from a patient's eye.
 He was initially hesitant to perform more surgeries, having had limited experience in ophthalmology, but began to treat more patients after a large number of blind individuals approached him for operations.
 Under Rambo's leadership, the hospital became well known for its work in restoring sight through the use of "eye camps," surgical teams from the hospital that traveled to villages and performed eye surgeries, often cataract removal surgeries.
 Rambo thought of the idea of an "eye camp" after speaking with a patient who suggested that he come to the villages to perform operations, because he knew many individuals who had lost their vision and could not make the journey out to the distant mission hospital.
 He was originally hesitant to pursue the idea, knowing the potential risks of operating in a non-sterilized environment.
 After consulting with Hira Lal, who suggested Rambo test the concept, he decided to go to a village about nineteen miles from Mungeli.
 When he arrived at the village, there were about fifty people waiting for him to begin operating.
 He operated on their eyes using a teacher's desk as a table and was able to remove nineteen cataracts that day successfully.

 As Rambo traveled to villages and performed more operations, he discovered that cataracts accounted for about 55% of all cases of blindness in the country.
 Determined to mitigate the blindness problem in India, Rambo held the first official eye camp in March 1943 in Kawardha, an area forty-five miles away from Mungeli.
 There was an adequately equipped hospital in the area with about eight clean beds, and Rambo was able to perform ninety-five successful operations that day, most of them for cataract removal.
 Camps were held during the winter months in churches, schoolhouses, temples, and other large buildings, and the doctors used slit-lamp microscopes and instruments kept in boxes to prevent contamination.
 They followed the same procedure as in an official hospital: they sterilized instruments by boiling them and then using a pressure cooker.
 Over the next twenty five years, the hospital held more than 150 eye camps in over 25 villages and restored the sight of many.

+In 1955, when she was visiting India, Helen Keller met with Rambo because of his work with curable blind people.